Guides

 Is Palm Reading Accurate?
-What Science and AI Tell Us
+What Science, AI, and World Religions Tell Us

 Explore the evidence behind palm reading accuracy.
-Learn what science says about hands, what palmistry can and can't reveal, and how AI adds objectivity.
+Learn what science says about hands, how Islam, Christianity, and Hinduism view palmistry, what palmistry can and can't reveal, and how AI adds objectivity.

 It's the question everyone asks but most palmistry sites avoid: does this actually work?